dekennedy/SalesData_12months/README.md

 ## Description

-In this project I look at 12 months of sales data and make real world
+In this project I look at 12 months of sales data then used Python to analyze it, and answered business questions.

+This data set contains hundreds of thousands of electronics store purchases broken down by month, product type, cost, purchase address, etc.

 #### Technologies

 - Python
 - Pandas
-- MatPlot
+- Matplotlib

 [Back To The Top](#SalesData_12months)